wrench-project/wrench/doc/wrench_102/batch.md

 large), `wrench::JobManager::submitJob()` method throws a `wrench::ExecutionException`.

-See the WMS implementation in `examples/basic-examples/batch-bag-of-tasks/TwoTasksAtATimeBatchWMS.cpp` for a more complete example.
+See the execution controller implementation in `examples/basic-examples/batch-bag-of-tasks/TwoTasksAtATimeBatchWMS.cpp` for a more complete example.

 A batch compute service also supports pilot jobs.
 Once started, a pilot job exposes a temporary  (only running until its containing pilot job expires) bare-metal compute service.
 Here is a simple code excerpt: